edie90/JukeBugs/README.md

 # JukeBugs

-  Copyright (C) JukeBugs Team - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+* Copyright (C) YoYoDyne Systems, Inc - All Rights Reserved
+ * Unauthorized copying of this file, via any medium is strictly prohibited
-  Written by Eonha Park <eonhapark@gmail.com>, May 2016
+ * Proprietary and confidential
+ * Written by Elmer Fudd <efudd@yoyodyne.com>, September 1943
+ *